 - Mason Jars: Wide-mouthed mason jars are perfect.
 These allow for ease in packing the jars and fit perfectly with your Kraut Source.
 Fermenting vegetables in mason jars is super-easy and reliable.

 - Water: You’ll need pure, filtered water that doesn’t have chloride, chloramine, or fluoride in it.
-If your local water contains any of these, bring it to a boil and keep it at a rolling boil for 1-3 minutes to purify it.
+We recommend using distilled water when possible for simplicity’s sake

 - Salt: Choose high quality sea salts.
 Avoid common table salt, which contains preservatives and additives and doesn’t work well for fermentation.

 - Garden-Fresh Produce: Of course, you need the food to preserve!
 The fresher it is, the better your final results.
 I like to harvest my veggies right before I begin so they’re at their peak flavor and freshness.
 Harvest early in the morning so they’re at peak moisture levels, then go inside and prep your ferment!

 The first thing that most people think of when they’re learning how to ferment is sauerkraut.